 TU offers plenty of real opportunities for real engagement in your major.
 On campus, students work with professors or in internships to further develop their communications skills.
 TU also has a variety of academic major-oriented clubs, so you can make real connections with your fellow students.

-- COM 441 Organizational Communication and Conflict Resolution
+COM441 Organizational Communication and Conflict Resolutions 3 hours

 This is a sample course sequence to illustrate course offerings for this major.
 Consult the official Academic Bulletin for detailed registration and advising information.